ahervy/www/src/content/portfolio/user-guide.md

 - Users were informed before the release.
 - Proactive communication reduced the need for customer support.
 - The guide became the single source of truth for internal and external users.

+## Impact

+- Smoother adoption of the new navigation.
+- Lower support burden during rollout.

 ## Takeaways